Seven-year-promise/PUF_authentication/README.md

 ## 5. Test the model
 `python test_all_pipeline.py`

-# For cite of thsi work:
+# For cite of this work:

 ```
 @article{sun2022random,